Blendify/blender-manual/blender_docs/manual/composite_nodes/types/filter/blur_node.rst

 The Blur node blurs an image, using one of seven blur modes (set using the upper-left pop-up button), and a radius defined by the X and Y number buttons.
-By default these are set to zero, so to enable the node you must set one or both to a value greater then 0.
+By default these are set to zero, so to enable the node you must set one or both to a value greater than 0.
 You can optionally connect a value image to the Size input node, to control the blur radius with a mask.
 The values must be mapped between 0-1 for best effect,